haptork/easyLambda/_docs/04-real-world.md

 We use the final weights from training to test the data-sets given as file patterns in command line arguments two onwards.

-The ezl::rise unit uses the same reader as the training data-flow.
+The ezl::rise unit uses the same reader as the training dataflow.
 The map that follows takes the input features and uses the weights to predict the outcome.
 The reduce calculates the count for each real and predicted outcome pair.

-After building the data-flow, we run it for different test data-sets by changing the input file pattern of the reader and running the data-flow.
+After building the dataflow, we run it for different test data-sets by changing the input file pattern of the reader and running the dataflow.

-The example demonstrates various useful features, how can the data be loaded into memory once and then can be processed multiple times with easyLambda data-flow or used elsewhere.
-It also utilizes the fact that easyLambda data-flow columns at any step are immutable, hence the input data can be used multiple times and is never modified.
-EasyLambda however makes sure that the copies are created only when required and uses const references for column selection etc. It shows the use of prll property to spread the data on all processes and how that can be used to use the data outside the easyLambda data-flow.
+The example demonstrates various useful features, how can the data be loaded into memory once and then can be processed multiple times with easyLambda dataflow or used elsewhere.
+It also utilizes the fact that easyLambda dataflow columns at any step are immutable, hence the input data can be used multiple times and is never modified.
+EasyLambda however makes sure that the copies are created only when required and uses const references for column selection etc. It shows the use of prll property to spread the data on all processes and how that can be used to use the data outside the easyLambda dataflow.